Raw honey tends to crystallize relatively quickly.

 You do not want to over heat it and definitely do not use a microwave.

 Bring a sauce pan of water to a boil on the stove.
-Once boiling, remove the pan from the stove and
+Once boiling, remove the pan from the stove and wait 5 minutes for the pan and the water tempatrue to stabalize.

 In the morning the honey should be decrystallized.